silverstripe/silverstripe-framework/docs/en/reference/restfulservice.md

 ### Handling Errors

-If the web service returned an error (for example, API key not available or inadequate parameters) RestfulService could delgate the error handling to it's descendant class.
+If the web service returned an error (for example, API key not available or inadequate parameters) `[api:RestfulService]` could delgate the error handling to it's descendant class.
 To handle the errors define a function called errorCatch

 	:::php
 	        /*